FallenDeity/discord.py-masterclass/docs/creating-a-bot.md

             ```
         ![Virtual Environment Files](assets/creating-a-bot/venv-files.png){ align=left }
         ![Virtual Environment](assets/creating-a-bot/virtual-environment.png){ align=right }

         !!! note "Note"
             You will need to activate the virtual environment every time you open a new terminal.
 As an indicator, you will see `(venv)` in your terminal.

+        !!! warning "Warning"
+            If you get an error in windows saying `Activate.ps1 cannot be loaded because running scripts is disabled on this system`, you will need to run the following command in an elevated PowerShell session:

+            ```powershell
+            Set-ExecutionPolicy -ExecutionPolicy RemoteSigned -Scope CurrentUser
+            ```
     === "Poetry"
         ```bash
         poetry init